COVID-19 pandemic in Bahrain: March 2020

 The executive committee of the Bahraini government announced the closure of all non-essential commercial enterprises from March 26 onward.
 Exceptions to this rule included supermarkets, banks, bakeries, and healthcare facilities.
 The closure would take effect at 7 pm on March 26 and last until 7 pm on April 9.
 All businesses will be allowed to re-open from April 9 to April 23.

 On 28 March, the National Health Regulatory Authority announced that asymptomatic patients can seek private healthcare treatment at their own expense at the Regis Hotel, Best Western Hotel, and Taj Plaza Hotel which would be staffed by healthcare professionals from the Middle East Hospital.
 A later announcement on 17 April 2020 by the Regis Hotel owner Varghese Kurian declared that Bahrainis would be treated for free at that specific hotel.
-Furthermore, the Novotel Hotel is also manned by medical staff from the Bahrain Specialist Hospital.
+Furthermore, the Novotel Hotel is also staffed by medical staff from the Bahrain Specialist Hospital.

 On 30 March, the Ministry of Health set up COVID-19 sampling stations in Manama, Durrat Al Bahrain and Budaiya, aimed at processing random test samples from the elderly and populations at risk to the virus.
 This included workers in supermarkets, bakeries and pharmacies.
 The Civil Defence announced that it had conducted 5,618 disinfection operations across the country.
 St. Christopher's School began 3-D printing face visors for healthcare staff at the Bahrain Defence Force Hospital and Awali Cardiac Centre.

 On 31 March, Bahrain's Information & eGovernment Authority released the BeAware Bahrain application on the Apple & Google Play store.
 The application uses GPS location data to alert users about nearby active cases of COVID-19 or locations visited by positive cases of the disease.